 Learning from big sister

-Move over Melbourne: by 2050 migrating southerners will have made Brisbane the second largest city in the country.
-South east Queensland has Australia’s fastest expanding population, ballooning by about a thousand people every week.
+Move over Melbourne: by 2050 migrating southerners could make Brisbane the second largest city in the country.
+South east Queensland currently has Australia’s fastest expanding population, ballooning by about a thousand people every week.

 So can Brisbane learn anything from it’s older, larger sister?
 Let’s look first at her biggest mistakes: too much expansion and too little evolution.

 Sydney has expanded too far westwards, a region where it’s hotter in summer, colder in winter and always drier than along the coast.
-All those evergreen lawns, irrigated tropical gardens and swimming pools, aided and abetted by a professional gardening culture, have helped Sydney discover just what finite resources are all about.
-Unless there’s a big change in the weather Sydney, not Perth, may become the first western metropolis to run dry.
+All those irrigated lawns, tropical rainforest gardens, spas and swimming pools, aided and abetted by a professional gardening culture, have helped Sydney discover just what finite resources are all about.
+Unless there’s a big change in the weather Sydney, not Perth, may become the first Australian metropolis to run dry.

-Sydney’s gardening culture hasn’t evolved as the city expanded.
-Two droughts and a little discipline – watering restrictions – stopped enough amateur gardeners from gardening to lose the NSW gardening industry 11,000 jobs.
-Everyone from designers and growers to maintenance businesses and gardening magazines have been hurt.
+Sydney’s gardening culture hasn’t evolved as fast as it has expanded.
+In the nineties, two brief droughts and a little discipline – watering restrictions – stopped enough amateur gardeners from gardening to lose the NSW gardening industry 11,000 jobs.
+Everyone from designers and growers to maintenance businesses and gardening magazines were hurt.

 Brisbane gets less rain, evaporation rates are higher and it has bigger gardens.
-To keep Brisbane ‘liveable’ its city council wants to reduce stormwater flows, reduce water pollution, reduce peak demand for energy and to save potable water.
-As I have no desire to live beside polluted waterways, endure power cuts and buy drinking water from the supermarket we share some common ground.
+In 2003, to keep Brisbane more liveable its city council wants to reduce stormwater flows, reduce water pollution, reduce peak demand for energy, and to save potable water.
+As I have no desire to live beside polluted waterways, endure power cuts or buy drinking water from the supermarket we share some common ground.
 That’s how my project began.

-Despite rising costs, litre for litre bottled water still costs more than petrol.
+Litre for litre, bottled water costs more than petrol.
 Brisbane has to finalise a sustainable water policy unless it wants to share its sister’s fate.
 As my garden slowly progressed through the driest year in a hundred (2005), I’ve been interviewed on radio, in the press and had progress filmed for TV.
 It’s great to know institutions are aware and professionals are interested.
-But what of the other 998 people who moved here the same week as we did?
+But what of the other 998 people who moved to Brisbane the same week as I did?

 By 2050 we’ll need 0.5 million sustainable homes and gardens just to maintain the current levels of water pollution, watering restrictions and power failures as population and consumption grow.

-Clearly we need to focus not just on new arrivals and subdivisions, but also on existing housing and gardens to keep pace with other changes being imposed by Global Warming and the decline of an oil-based society.
+Clearly we need to focus not just on new arrivals and new subdivisions, but also on existing housing and gardens to keep pace with other changes being imposed by Global Warming and the decline of an oil-based economy.
 Easily said, but scary when even manufacturing solar panels needs some oil.

-By 2030 at the latest we’ll need to live and garden independently of oil.
+By 2030 at the latest we’ll need to live and garden using renewable energy, not oil.

 It’s good to celebrate the work of professional gardeners, but not uncritically.
 Many professionally designed gardens waste resources and help to degrade our environment.
-Quality sustainable gardens are still lonely examples, they’re not mainstream.
+‘Dream Gardens’ on ABC TV is a grand catalogue of horticultural stupidity created by individuals striving to undo professional credibility.
+Quality sustainable gardens are still lonely examples, places where substance trumps style.
+They’re not mainstream, but without them the future looks bleak.

 Brisbane is a distinctive city and her gardens have much to be proud of, so conserving and improving her cultural identity is important.
 There is a growing number of positive, professional contributions to our subtropical gardening culture.
 Contributions such as an English-style cottage garden that needs no watering, debunking the myth that this garden style depends on heavy watering.
 A layered tropical garden so effective at remaining cool that council officers noticed its signature when studying thermal satellite images.
 A Claude Monet-inspired subtropical garden that could fool you into believing his Giverny garden is a cool climate interpretation of our own.